 Manganese became a ghost town in 1961.
 After World War I, the town’s population entered a phase of steady decline as mining operations closed.
 In addition, Manganese never had paved roads; all of its streets were dirt or clay.
 The spring rains came.
 So the bogging down of all streets contributed to the abandonment of the community and its formal demise in 1961.

 Forestville is in Fillmore County, Minnesota, with the communities of Wykoff to the northwest and Preston to the northeast.
 Forestville’s founding was in the year 1852.

 Brothers-in-law William and Felix Meighen opened several general stores.
 As more people came to Forestville, the town opened a blacksmith shop, a cabinet shop, sawmills, farms, stores, grist mills, a post office, and hotels.

 Forestville became a ghost town in 1910.
 The population began to decline with the arrival of the railroad.
 The railroad caused many families to leave town.
 Businesses began to close, and the Meighen family closed their store doors, which marked the town’s demise.

 A ghost town, or abandoned town, is a community that once had homes, roads, and infrastructure.
-These towns are living proof of the passage of man’s settlement through unspoiled areas.
+These towns are proof of the passage of man’s settlement through unspoiled areas.
 Minnesota is a state full of these towns.

 A common factor that leads to a town becoming a wilderness area is the absence of economic activity to support it.
 Natural disasters also contribute to the creation of ghost towns.
 Minnesota is full of these living settlements.
 Once home to communities today is relics of past realities.